Addienz/Addienz/README.md

-#Yo.
+Yo.
 I do shit ig
-**sorta only us github for hobby projects or schoolwork.
-Thats about it.**